GH3927/power_tower_fractal/README.md

 # Power Fractal Explorer

-**Power Fractal Explorer** is a graphical application for visualizing and exploring power-based fractals, such as variations of the Mandelbrot set, using PyQt6 for the interface.
-It offers interactive zooming, color customization, and real-time rendering for mathematical visualization enthusiasts.
+**Power Fractal Explorer** is a graphical application for visualizing and exploring power tower fractals, using PyQt6 for the interface.
+It offers interactive zooming and real-time rendering for mathematical visualization enthusiasts.

 ---

 ## ✨ Features

 - Interactive GUI with zoom & pan support
-- Customizable fractal parameters (power, iterations, etc.)
 - Real-time rendering with progress updates
 - Save fractal images as PNG
 - Built with PyQt6 and NumPy